builtbymort/qrCodeProject/README.md

 - Mobile-first workflow

 ### What I learned
-Buliding the Qr code component I learned how to write markdown and how to create a hithub repository.
+Buliding the Qr code component I learned how to write markdown, how to create a hithub repository and how to deploy the site with cloudflare and github.

 ## Author

-- Website - [Maurice Juma]
+- Website - Maurice Juma
 - Fontend Mentor - [@builtbymort](https://www.frontendmentor.io/profile/builtbymort)